fly-dragon211/Biased-Gradient-Squared-Descent-Saddle-Point-Finding-Method/README.md

 ## Results

-The publication associated with this novel saddle point method is with the file BGSD_publication.pdf.
+BGSD_publication.pdf is the publication associated with this project.

 ## Demo